Zulko/bricks_and_scissors/content/posts/dnaweaver.md

 Fifty years ago, synthesizing a 50-mucleotide bit of DNA was a scientific achievement.
 Today a high-schooler can order a gene for a few hundred dollars.
 But for longer sequences we're not out of the woods yet.
 It will take time to plan, it will hit your budget, and in some cases the success is not even guaranteed.
 I've seen this being a big factor of project paralysis in Synthetic Biology, with researchers pondering their options, planning their orders for months before taking a leap.

-Add to this that five years from now, commercial DNA offers, cloning techniques, and even the nature of projects will be different (I didn't scrape the surface of combinatiorial assembly, multiplexed PCRs, genome editing, and many other subjects I know less about), which makes it a lot of work for software teams to keep up with software tools.
-All this to say that if you are into algorithms and bioengineering, there should be plenty to do.
+I didn't scrape the surface of combinatiorial assemblies, multiplexed PCRs, genome editing, and many other cloning techniques I know less about.
+And you could add to this that five years from now, commercial DNA offers, cloning techniques, and even the nature of projects will be different, which makes it a lot of work for software teams to keep up with software tools.
+So if you are interested in algorithms and bioengineering, there should be plenty to do in the coming years.